 Even though we’ve all had better dessert, I have noted that many people are similarly addicted to the cookies.
 When I eat inside the cafeteria I often sit with an unobstructed sightline toward the cookie warmer.
 This way I can watch for when Maria reloads it; I grab mine before the vultures descend.

-I do not mean to characterize my colleagues as vultures, but in my years of eyeing the cookie warmer this is the type of behavior I have witnessed.
-It’s a plain fact that most of the people in the press box cafeteria are men.
+In my years of eyeing the cookie warmer, I have noticed appalling sanitary infractions.
+There’s no use hiding this fact: Most of the people in the press box cafeteria are men.
 This is because most sportswriters are men.
 This is presumably because the people who employ sportswriters have largely yet to catch up to the concept that women can do things, too.
 I digress.

-What I have noticed is that most men, not all, but most, have very little regard when it comes to hygiene around food.
-I have seen men reach their bare hands into the cookie warmer, completely bypassing the tongs, the napkins, or any number of utensils that could be used to buffer their own personal sweat and germs.
-All in a quest to get a nice five-stack of fresh cookies all to themselves.
-(Newsflash to these men: No, it does not look like you are eating one cookie very slowly all game.
-I’ve tried that.
-Everyone knows you’re hoarding a five-stack).
+What I have noticed is that most men, (not all, but most), have little regard for food hygiene.
+I have seen men reach their bare hands into the cookie warmer, completely bypassing the tongs, all in a quest to get a five-stack of fresh cookies.

-These acts happen regularly.
-They’re even more pronounced when there’s a fresh load of chocolate chip cookies, which seem to be a favourite amongst the men.
+These acts happen regularly and are at their zenith when there’s a fresh load of chocolate chip cookies, which seem to be a favourite amongst the men.
 They have obviously surpassed my sampling research efforts and come to a consensus.

 For this reason, I am almost certain that the cookie warmer will not make it into this new era of hand sanitizer and social distancing.